Topological Vector Spaces: Topological Vector Spaces

 \subsection{Derived version}

-We study here the $\infty$-derived category of topologically enriched sheaves, show that it admits a canonical ${\rm Cond}$-enrichment, and compare it with the category of ${\rm Cond}$-enriched presheaves with values in corresponding $\infty$-derived ${\rm Cond}$-categories.
+We study here the $\infty$-derived category of topologically enriched presheaves, show that it admits a canonical ${\rm Cond}$-enrichment, and compare it with the category of ${\rm Cond}$-enriched presheaves with values in corresponding $\infty$-derived ${\rm Cond}$-categories.